Genivia/ugrep/README.md

                   sensitive.
 This option applies to ASCII letters only.

            --include=GLOB
-                  Search only files whose name matches GLOB (using wildcard match- ing).
-A glob can use *, ?, and [...] as  wildcards,  and  \  to quote a wildcard or backslash character literally.
-If GLOB con- tains /, file pathnames are matched.
-Otherwise  file  basenames are  matched.
+                  Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
+GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
+If GLOB contains /, file pathnames are  matched.
+Other- wise  file  basenames are matched.
 Note that --exclude patterns take priority over  --include  patterns.
 This  option  may  be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
 If GLOB contains /, full pathnames are  matched.
                   Otherwise  basenames  are matched.
 Note that --exclude-dir pat- terns take priority over --include-dir  patterns.
 This  option may be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories whose name matches  one  or  more  globs  (as  if  specified  by --include  and  --include-dir).
 Lines  starting with a `#' and empty lines in FILE are ignored.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies  the  number  of  threads spawned to search files.
 By default, an optimum number of threads is spawned to search files simultaneously.   -J1  disables threading: files are searched in the same order as specified.

            -j, --smart-case